 Day 12 Sabah: A day at leisure.
 You may opt to visit one of the five offshore islands; with their superb white sands they offer an ideal place to relax.
 The most popular day out is the optional tour to Sandakan and the highly recommended Sepilok Orang-Utan Sanctuary, where you can experience a close encounter with the "Wild Men of Borneo" at the world's largest and oldest orang-utan rehabilitation centre.

-Alternatively extend your stay and take the Sandakan Wildlife Adventure
+Alternatively, you may wish to extend your stay and add on the Sandakan Wildlife Adventure.

 08444 937 531